SamerAlsayegh/social-ignite-webapp/README.md

 A social media management panel for [SocialIgnite](https://socialignite.media) built with AngularJS.
 Allows users to schedule, moderate and monitor their social media pages on Facebook, Twitter, LinkedIn and Instagram.

+## Requirements:
+- 1024MB RAM system for install, lesser ram may cause issues while installing (as far as my testing went)

 ## How to contribute:
 <a href="https://discord.gg/jnravke">